YuanYuYuan/Bluemix-tutorial/facebook-weather-bot/README.md

 ## Troubleshooting

-If you get 404 error, it may be caused by your weather-bot app is died, just restart it.
+* If you get 404 error, it may be caused by your weather-bot app is died, just restart it.

 ```
 cf restart yourtname-weather-bot
 ```

+* If you can't login by cf, make sure you have set the organization and space correctly, note that it must be set ot  America South